iPanja/steam-idler/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-After a couple gruesome hours, I have figured out to compile a GTK+ project.
-To install GTK in the first place, follow [these](https://www.gtk.org/docs/installations/windows) instructions.
+### Windows
+Download the newest release (or build) and launch `idler.exe`.
+The program will automatically scan your steam library allowing you to choose what games to idle in the "ADD GAME" menu.
+Your selected games will idle until you either remove them (by clicking on the game's artwork as seen in the picture above) or close the program.

+### UNIX

 Currently, the UI will only compile/work on Windows machines.
-UNIX users can run the steam-idler (`./si` executable) from the command-line using: `./si <app_id> <duration>`.
-Duration can be set to `-1` to run forever.
+To individually idle games you can use the `./si` application from the command line: `./si <app_id> <duration (seconds)>`. _Setting the duration to `-1` will run the game forever._

 ### Prerequisites

-After following the aforementioned instructions with MSYS2, all the prerequisites should be installed.
+To install GTK in the first place, follow [these](https://www.gtk.org/docs/installations/windows) instructions.
+If you are on windows be sure to install MSYS2.
 If the program appears to crash at any point, it is probably due to a missing DLL (goodluck).

 ### Build
 #### Using the makefile